ndwang/SC_surrogate/README.md

 **Training Pipeline:**
 - Automatically runs preprocessing if needed
-- Creates model from config (currently supports CNN3D)
+- Creates model from config (supports CNN3D and UNet3D)
 - Sets up data loaders, optimizer, scheduler, and loss function
 - Includes validation, checkpointing, early stopping, and logging
 - Saves best model, training history, and logs

 **Loss Function Configuration:**
-- Loss functions are now extensible and defined in `modeling/losses.py`.
+- Loss functions are extensible and defined in `modeling/loss.py`.
 - Standard losses: `mse`, `l1`/`mae`, `huber`.
 - Custom/combined losses can be specified in the config as a dict, e.g.: